aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Mon Sep 29 05:10:09 2025
+Last update: Tue Sep 30 05:09:54 2025

 ### Let's play! 🎮